 material we have already found.

 The waves of change in LGBT rights did not happen in a vacuum, and are owed in large part to activists like this, across the nation, fighting for equality and crafting tactical opposition.
-This history deserves to be known to the current – and future - generations of leaders and activists, and all who have benefitted from their struggles.
-To those who are new to this topic, we hope the film can serve as an entry point to deeper empathy and understanding through the dramatic personal narrative of Jeffrey Montgomery.
+We hope the film can serve as an entry point to deeper empathy and understanding through this dramatic personal narrative.